 Special U.S. federal income tax laws apply to U.S. taxpayers who owns shares of a corporation that is a PFIC.
-We will be treated as a PFIC for U.S. federal income tax purposes for any taxable year that either:
+We will be treated as a PFIC for U.S. federal income tax purposes for any taxable year in which either:

-- 75% or more of our gross income (including our pro rata share of gross income for any company in which we are considered to own 25% or more of the shares by value) is passive; or - at least 50% of our assets, averaged quarterly over the year (including our pro rata share of the assets of any company in which we are considered to own 25% or more of the shares by value) and generally determined based upon value (provided we were not considered a "controlled foreign corporation" prior to the public offering) are held for the production of, or produce, passive income.
+- 75% or more of our gross income (including our pro rata share of gross income for any company in which we are considered to own 25% or more of the shares by value) is passive; or - at least 50% of our assets, averaged quarterly over the year (including our pro rata share of the assets of any company in which we are considered to own 25% or more of the shares by value) and generally determined based upon value are held for the production of, or produce, passive income.